intel/intel-extension-for-transformers/examples/modelscope/README.md

 # ModelScope with ITREX

-Intel extension for transformers(ITREX) support almost all the LLMs in Pytorch format from ModelScope such as phi,Qwen,ChatGLM,Baichuan,gemma,etc.
+Intel extension for transformers(ITREX) support almost all the LLMs in Pytorch format from ModelScope such as phi, Qwen, ChatGLM, Baichuan, gemma, etc.

 ## Usage Example